swdavey/wphol/workshop/mds_read_replicas.md

     ![Wordpress WPCode isntallation](../images/WP-plugins-snippets-wpcode-install.png)

-5. From left-hand-side menu choose Installed plugins, then press "Activate"under "WPCode Lite"
+5. From left-hand-side menu choose Installed plugins, then press "Activate" for the "WPCode Lite" plugin

     ![Wordpress WPCcode plugin activation](../images/WP-plugins-snippets-wpcode-activate.png)

-6. A new menu option called "Code Snippets" will now be visible in the left side menu.
+6. A new menu option called "Code Snippets" will now be visible in the left side menu (you may have to scroll down to see it).
     Click on "Code Snippets"

     ![Wordpress WPCOde snippet menu](../images/WP-plugins-wpcode_menu.png)